zaiisao/Documentation/en/Video/custom_video_android.md

 #### TextureSource Interface

-The TextureSource interface includes SurfaceTextureHelper and `IVideoFrameConsumer` methods to implement customized textured video source operations.
-SurfaceTexture can be created by SurfaceTextureHelper, and used to capture a video frame and convert it into a texture to be sent to RtcEngine.
-With the TextureSource interface, developers only need to care about the following:
+The `TextureSource` interface includes `SurfaceTextureHelper` and `IVideoFrameConsumer` methods to implement customized textured video source operations. `SurfaceTexture` can be created by `SurfaceTextureHelper`, and used to capture a video frame and convert it into a texture to be sent to `RtcEngine`.
+With the `TextureSource` interface, developers only need to care about the following:

 -   Video source functionality and compatibility.
--   Capturing the SurfaceTexture video frame.
+-   Capturing the `SurfaceTexture` video frame.
--   Sending the updated texture to RtcEngine
+-   Sending the updated texture to `RtcEngine`.

-1. Implement four *TextureSource* callbacks for the video source functionality and compatibility.
+1. Implement four `TextureSource` callbacks for the video source functionality and compatibility.

     ```
     abstract protected boolean onCapturerOpened();